AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 ## Bytecode Table
 To review, the AVM circuit's primary purpose is to prove execution of the proper sequence of instructions given a contract call's bytecode and inputs.
 The circuit will prove correct execution of any nested contract calls as well.
 Each nested call will have its own bytecode and inputs, but will be processed within the same circuit.

 Prior to the VM circuit's execution, a vector is assembled to contain the bytecode for all of a request's contract calls (initial and nested).
 If a request's execution contains contract calls to contracts A, B, C, and D (in that order), the VM circuit's bytecode vector will contain A's bytecode, followed by B's, C's, and finally D's.
-Each one will be zero-padded to some constant length `CONTRACT_BYTECODE_MAX_LENGTH`.
+Each one will be zero-padded to some constant length `MAX_PUBLIC_INSTRUCTIONS_PER_CONTRACT`.

 Each entry in the bytecode vector will be paired with a call pointer and program counter.
 This **Bytecode Table** maps a call pointer and program counter to an instruction, and is used by the Instruction Controller to fetch instructions.
 > Note: "call pointer" is expanded on in a later section.